alex-lt-kong/the-nitty-gritty/c-cpp/intersection/07_undefined-behaviors/README.md

     architectures have used two's complement representation for signed integers for a long time, floating point numbers generally use sign + magnitude representations.
-The modulo semantics of signed integer to unsigned integer conversions costs nothing on two's complement representations, but would require extra silicon for floating point values, which was not present on all current hardware implementations at the time.
+The modulo semantics of signed integer to unsigned integer conversions costs nothing on two's complement representations but would require extra silicon for floating point values, which was not present on all current hardware implementations at the time.
 The Standard Committee decided to keep these cases undefined for `uint32_t = (uint32_t)-1.23;`